IRS 1099 Gold Reporting - Private Gold? - Private Silver Bullion?

 Secondly, when an investor sells their gold bullion or silver bullion to a dealer like us, some of these trades are private while some are not.

-Depending upon what you are selling will depend upon whether the powers that be require us as a bullion dealer to fill out something called an IRS 1099-B Form.
+Depending upon what you are selling will depend upon whether we as a bullion dealer are required to fill out something called an IRS 1099-B Form.

 IRS 1099 Gold Reporting & Silver Reporting